-• Server: Public access point of the vantage6 infrastructure.
+- Secure multi-party computation: see Multi-party computation - Server: Public access point of the vantage6 infrastructure.
 Contains at least the vantage6-server application but can also host the optional components: Docker registry, VPN server and RabbitMQ.
-In this documentation space we try to be explicit when we talk about \server\ and \vantage6-server\, however you might encounter \server\ where \vantage6-server\ should have been.
+In this documentation space we try to be explicit when we talk about server and vantage6-server, however you might encounter server where vantage6-server should have been.